MohGovIL/Clinical-Backend/README.md

 ### Clinikal-beckend
 The product composed of a few component, Server-side modules and client-side application.
-This repository contains several modules and configurations that common for all the medical fields in the system.
+This repository is part of server-side components and contains several modules and configurations that common for all the medical fields in the system.
-The repository contains:
+Main contents:
 * API layer
 * General functionality
 * Custom menus